wilddolphin2022/simple_web_server/README.md

 at your option.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Rust by Example by you, as defined in the Apache-2.0 license, shall be dually licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Simple Web Server by you, as defined in the Apache-2.0 license, shall be dually licensed as above, without any additional terms or conditions.